genomeud/SRA-ome/README.md

 For this reason we had to identify each taxa with the tuple <Date, TaxonID>.
 This obviously causes a massive increase in the size: each taxonomy version contains all the taxa associated, altough most of them is always the same.

-NB2: (Obviously) we do not store all the taxonomy versions but only the ones associated to a KrakenDatabase used during classification.
+NB2: (Obviously) we do not store all the taxonomy versions but only the ones associated to a KrakenDatabase used during classification.<br>
 As for now, we are storing just one version: 2020-12-01.<br>
 It is available here: https://ftp.ncbi.nih.gov/pub/taxonomy/taxdump_archive/new_taxdump_2020-12-01.zip